LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/features/historias_orales.md

-# Funcionalidad: Historias Orales

-## ¿Qué hace esta funcionalidad?
-Gestiona el Archivo de Historia Oral, una de las piedras angulares del proyecto.
-Permite preservar y compartir el conocimiento local y las experiencias de la comunidad rural a través de entrevistas, testimonios y saberes, principalmente en formato de video, audio y texto.

-## Entidades involucradas
-- **Tablas Principales:**
-  - `historias_orales`: Almacena la información de cada registro, incluyendo metadatos, transcripciones y enlaces a los archivos multimedia.
-- **Tablas Relacionales:**
-  - `historia_oral_tema`: Vincula cada historia oral con los temas de conocimiento relevantes.
-  - `historia_oral_persona_rol`: Asigna personas (entrevistado, entrevistador, etc.) a un registro.
-(Nota: esta tabla hay que crearla).
-  - `historia_oral_organizacion_rol`: Asigna organizaciones colaboradoras.
-(Nota: esta tabla hay que crearla).
-  - `proyecto_historia_oral`: Relaciona una historia oral con un proyecto técnico que la utilice como fuente o referencia.

-## Casos de uso principales
-- **Administradores:**
-  - Crear, leer, actualizar y eliminar registros del archivo (CRUD).
-  - Subir archivos de video/audio o enlazar a plataformas externas (YouTube, Vimeo).
-  - Transcribir el contenido y subir el texto.
-  - Asignar temas y participantes a cada historia oral.
-  - Marcar una historia oral como "publicada" para que sea visible públicamente.
-- **Usuarios Públicos:**
-  - Navegar por el archivo de historias orales.
-  - Filtrar por tema, participante o palabra clave.
-  - Visualizar/escuchar el contenido directamente en la plataforma.
-  - Leer las transcripciones.

-## Flujos especiales
-- **Manejo de Contenido Multimedia:** El sistema debe soportar tanto videos/audios alojados en el Storage de Supabase como videos embebidos de plataformas externas.
-- **Transcripciones:** La plataforma debe permitir visualizar el texto de la transcripción junto al reproductor multimedia para facilitar el seguimiento.

-## Consideraciones para el chatbot
-- "¿Quién fue entrevistado en la historia oral sobre 'manejo de ganado'?"
-- "Muéstrame las historias orales relacionadas con el tema 'agroecología'."
-- "Busca la transcripción de la entrevista a [nombre de persona]."

-## Estado actual
-- **Backend:** El esquema de la tabla `historias_orales` ha sido corregido y estandarizado.
-Faltan por crear las tablas de relación con personas y organizaciones.
-- **Frontend:** El panel de administración y la interfaz pública están pendientes de desarrollo.
+# Feature: Oral Histories (Historias Orales)

+## What does this feature do?
+This feature manages the Oral History Archive, one of the cornerstones of the project.
+It allows preserving and sharing local knowledge and rural community experiences through interviews, testimonies, and wisdom, primarily in video, audio, and text formats.

+## Entities Involved
+- **Primary Tables:**
+  - `historias_orales`: Stores information for each record, including metadata, transcriptions, and links to multimedia files.
+- **Junction Tables:**
+  - `historia_oral_tema`: Links each oral history with relevant knowledge topics.
+  - `historia_oral_persona_rol`: Assigns people (interviewee, interviewer, etc.) to a record.
+(Note: this table needs to be created).
+  - `historia_oral_organizacion_rol`: Assigns collaborating organizations.
+(Note: this table needs to be created).
+  - `proyecto_historia_oral`: Links an oral history with a technical project that uses it as a source or reference.

+## Main Use Cases
+- **Admin Users:**
+  - Create, read, update, and delete archive records (CRUD).
+  - Upload video/audio files or link to external platforms (YouTube, Vimeo).
+  - Transcribe content and upload text.
+  - Assign topics and participants to each oral history.
+  - Mark an oral history as "published" to make it publicly visible.
+- **Public Users:**
+  - Browse the oral history archive.
+  - Filter by topic, participant, or keyword.
+  - View/listen to content directly on the platform.
+  - Read transcriptions.

+## Special Flows
+- **Multimedia Content Handling:** The system must support both videos/audios hosted in Supabase Storage and embedded videos from external platforms.
+- **Transcriptions:** The platform must allow viewing the transcription text alongside the media player for easier follow-up.

+## Chatbot Considerations
+The chatbot should be able to answer questions like:
+- "Who was interviewed in the oral history about 'livestock management'?"
+- "Show me oral histories related to the topic 'agroecology'."
+- "Search for the transcription of the interview with [person's name]."

+## Current Status
+- **Backend:** The `historias_orales` table schema has been corrected and standardized.
+The relationship tables with people and organizations still need to be created.
+- **Frontend:** The admin panel and public interface are pending development.